flub78/multitenant/doc/testing/test_environments.md

 ### phpunit tests

 phpunit tests can be executed with:

-* runone.bat to execute one phpunit test
+	run\one.bat to execute one phpunit test
-* runtest.bat to run all of them
+	run\tests.bat to run all of them
+	run\coverage.bat

 phpunit tests use the same domains but a specific database phpunit tests use the mysql_test database connection